-As the project manager, Toneya is responsible for the implementation of all five project strategies throughout the Wet Tropics districts.
-These include the Leadership and Ownership strategy, Scientific Communications strategy, Women and Families strategy, Innovation Network strategy and the Monitoring and Evaluation strategy.
+As the project manager, Toneya is responsible for the implementation of all project strategies throughout Queensland's cane growing communities.
 Toneya plays a central role in the design of workshops for industry groups and government bodies, and heavily informs the communications and media of the project, from news publications to online content.

 Toneya spends a lot of her time in Far North Queensland working in partnership with members of CANEGROWERS district offices alongside her Cane Changer team.

 Karl is a Senior Behavioural Scientist at BI.
 Within this role, he manages and implements existing and oncoming projects.